synapsecns/synapse-contracts/docs/synapse/wrappers/NerveBridgeZap.md

 - `deadline`: latest timestamp to accept this transaction

-# Function `zapAndDepositAndSwap(address to, uint256 chainId, contract IERC20 token, uint256[] liquidityAmounts, uint256 minToMint, uint256 liqDeadline, uint8 tokenIndexFrom, uint8 tokenIndexTo, uint256 minDy, uint256 swapDeadline)` {#NerveBridgeZap-zapAndDepositAndSwap-address-uint256-contract-IERC20-uint256---uint256-uint256-uint8-uint8-uint256-uint256-}
+# <a id="NerveBridgeZap-zapAndDepositAndSwap-address-uint256-contract-IERC20-uint256---uint256-uint256-uint8-uint8-uint256-uint256-"></a> Function `zapAndDepositAndSwap(address to, uint256 chainId, contract IERC20 token, uint256[] liquidityAmounts, uint256 minToMint, uint256 liqDeadline, uint8 tokenIndexFrom, uint8 tokenIndexTo, uint256 minDy, uint256 swapDeadline)`
 No description
 ## Parameters:
 - `to`: address on other chain to bridge assets to